10 Ways To Boost Your Baby's Immunity To Coronavirus, Flu, & Everything Else

 If you have the flu, the Centers of Disease Control and Prevention (CDC) encourages you to continue breastfeeding your child because the virus isn’t transmitted through the breastmilk.
 “Mother’s breast milk contains antibodies and other immunological factors that can help protect her infant from flu and is the recommended source of nutrition for the infant, even while the mother is ill,” they state.

-Eating a diet rich in fruits and veggies are another good way to boost your child’s immune system, according to Posner.
+Eating a diet rich in fruits and veggies are another good way to boost your child’s immune system, according to Dr. Gina Posner, a board-certified pediatrician at MemorialCare Orange Coast Medical Center in Fountain Valley, California.
 It’s always a good idea to make sure you and your child are getting all the recommended daily values of vitamins and minerals to help your bodies and immune systems to work at 100%.
 Fisher agrees, and says that “a balanced and healthy diet can help the immune system to function optimally.”

 Both Posner and Fisher recommend keeping the baby away from sick people and frequently washing your hands (and having other people wash their hands) before touching the baby.
 “If someone says that they just have a little scratchy throat or are at the tail end of a cold, they can come visit another time,” Posner says.
 You can even wash your baby’s hands with soap and water.